Monmouth Museum: Sites

-In June 2021, while the museum was closed during the COVID-19 pandemic, the Monmouthshire County Council Cabinet announced that the museum would not reopen in its Market Hall location and would be relocated.
+In June 2021, while the museum was closed during the COVID-19 pandemic in the United Kingdom, Monmouthshire County Council announced that the museum would not reopen in its Market Hall location and that the collections would be relocated to the Shire Hall in Agincourt Square.
+The five-year project, supported by the National Lottery Heritage Fund, will see a new museum open at the Shire Hall by 2027.
+The Market Hall site will be let as commercial premises.